ClaudioSeda/Esp32OnboardProgrammer/README.md

 An easy way to upload you binaries to wroom modules.
 Simply plug the programmer in your board and upload your binaries.
-Cool way to produce you esp32 boards!
+Cool way to produce you esp32 boards! how to proceed in programming:

+Put in your core pcb the same connections to GPIOS indicated in PROG CONNECTOR.
+Conect directly.
+Its preferable to have only esp32 in the 3.3V bus in the moment of program upload.
+So plan to have a solder junper in the VCC bus to transfer only the necessary vcc enerrgy to supply the esp32.
+After that close the solder jumper and be happy.

 This project is for very beginners from integrating ESP32 Wroom Modules in their PCBs.